vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - Political Scientists, TODO: Politicians in lab suits

 - Cyberattack on Pennsylvania Avenue: The _Netflix_ account shared by President Trump and Vice President Mike Pence has been compromised by a group of hackers called Netflix & Chillulz.
 It's unclear whether this was meant to send a message, as Mr. Trump was planning to stream _A Christmas Prince_ for his Christmas-in-July party, or if the timing is just a coincidence, since the hackers haven't made any specific demands.
 At press time, Trump had marshalled all White House personnel in order to contact every Walgreens, Safeway and Harris Teeter in the D.C. area and find out if their Redbox has any available copies of ACP, as Trump and Pence refer to it.
-Jeff Bezos, in a display of bipartisanship, offered Trump and all White House Staff free access to Amazon Prime while Netflix patches the vulnerability, as well as downloads of Season 1 of _Good Omens_, in case Chillulz jams the Whitehouse's Wifi connection.
+Jeff Bezos, in a display of corporate bipartisanship, offered Trump and all White House Staff free access to Amazon Prime while Netflix patches the vulnerability, as well as downloads of Season 1 of _Good Omens_, in case Chillulz jams the Whitehouse's Wifi connection.

 - [Farnsworth McCrustington British RP voice]: I shant schedule the colour of my aluminium contreversy with my mobile.
 TODO: make this funny somehow.